 Rugby is played up and down the UK as well as internationally, according to YouGov these are the most popular rugby teams to place a bet on:

-The high-scoring nature of rugby makes it great for betting.
-With so many markets to choose from, punters are spoiled for choice.
-Here are some factors to consider when choosing a Rugby Betting site in 2020.
+Here are some factors to consider when choosing a Rugby Betting site in 2022.

 When choosing your personal favourite Rugby betting site, one factor to consider is the sites global coverage to ensure that it caters to your betting style.
 Some sites go that extra mile, whereas others prefer to keep things more local and bespoke to their native customer base.